19kirti/Aortalyze/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Dataset providers
+1. Dataset providers (Kaggle)
-Streamlit for the web framework
+2. Streamlit for the web framework
-Scikit-learn for machine learning tools
+3. Scikit-learn for machine learning tools